jazil277/Advanced-data-analytic-algorithms/README.md

 2. Navigate to the project directory.
 3. Install the required dependencies.
 4. Open the Jupyter notebook.
-5. Run the desired scripts or notebooks.
+5. Run the script below to load the dataset.

+   import pandas as pd
+   import numpy as np
+   import matplotlib.pyplot as plt from sklearn.datasets import load_breast_cancer

    OR view the code/results via the google colab link
 https://colab.research.google.com/drive/1jC9zWP-wBXuYrG6lD92ha3SaP6Tz1eoY?usp=sharing#scrollTo=CCkHP_k6ZHlF